Catalin-Ripanu/HW1_APP/README.md

 # HW1_APP

-A project with consists of measuring the performance for 3 parallel solutions (Pthreads, OpenMP and MPI) which implements the K-Means Clustering Algorithm and comparing them with the serial one.
+A project which consists of measuring the performance for 3 parallel implementations (Pthreads, OpenMP and MPI) of **K-Means Clustering Algorithm** and comparing them with the serial one.

 ## First Week:</br>